nasz8f/4330-7330_Final_Project/C#.md

   decimal : Precise fractional or integral type that can represent decimal numbers with 29 significant digits

  * C# supports both value and reference types.
 When a variable is declared using one of the basic, built-in data types or a user defined structure, it is a value type.
 An exception is the string data type, which is a reference type.
 A value type stores its contents in memory allocated on the stack.
 In contrast, a reference type, such as an instance of a class or an array, is allocated in a different area of memory called the heap.

 * New value types can be created in C#.
-With user-defined types, you can use new to invoke the default constructor.
+With user-defined types, you can use 'new' to invoke the default constructor.

 _____________________________________________________________________________________________________________________________________________

 ### Classes:
-* A class can be defined choosing an access level such as publuc, private, protected, or default.
+* A class can be defined choosing an access level such as public, private, protected, or default.
 This is followed by the keyword 'class' and then the custom name of your class.

 * A new object, or instance, can be created in a class by using the 'new' keyword, followed by the name of the class that the instance is based on.

 * When initializing a class, its constructor is called.
-To create a class's constructor an access level must be chosen, followed by the keyword 'class' since the constructor shares the same name as the class and it's custom name.
+To create a class's constructor, an access level must be chosen, followed by the keyword 'class' since the constructor shares the same name as the class and its custom name.
 This is to be created somewhere above the class that uses it.
 The class can then be instantiated using the constructor by using the keyword 'new'.

 * In C# a class may only have one deconstructor which can't be called.
 A deconstructor is invoked automatically.
-It doesn't hve modifiers or parameters.
+It doesn't have modifiers or parameters.
 A deconstructor may be created by calling the keyword 'class' with the class's custom name.
 Inside of the brackets of this, the name of the class preceded by a '~' and followed by '()'.
 This will deconstruct a class.

  ____________________________________________________________________________________________________________________________________________

 ### Instance Reference in Data Type:
-* C# uses the this parameter to refer to the current instance of a class.
-The 'this' keyword can also be used as a modifier for an extension method.
+* C# uses the 'this' keyword to refer to the current instance of a class.  'this' can also be used as a modifier for an extension method.

-* In C#, getter and setters must be written using the 'get' and set' accessors.
+* In C#, getters and setters must be written using the 'get' and set' accessors.
 The get accessor is executed when a property is read while the set accessor is executed when a property is assigned a new value.

 * C# supports backing variables.
 A backing variable is a private field that stores the data exposed by a public property.
 In C# a backing variable is referred to as a backing store or backing field.

-* A calculated property can be a replacement for a method in C# as long as they don't take a noticable amount of time.
-It is when one property is computed by another.
+* A calculated property, which is when one property is computed by another, can be a replacement for a method in C# as long as they don't take a noticable amount of time.

  ____________________________________________________________________________________________________________________________________________